-The final exam is cumulative and is worth 250 points.
+The final exam is cumulative!
 The final exam is not one of the exam scores that may be dropped out of your overall course score.
 No early, late, or make-up final exams will be given.
+If the final exam is not taken, the student will automatically receive an "F" for the course.

-If you feel that any of your exams are graded incorrectly, you are always welcome to turn the exam in for a complete re-grade at the end of the lecture or laboratory period on the day the exam is passed back.
+If you feel that any of your exams are graded incorrectly, you are always welcome to turn the exam and the exam modification sheet within the specified time frame.